18-1-SKKU-OSS/2018-1-OSS-L4-2-/cloud-and-lan-connected-device-types-developers-guide/understanding-the-service-manage-device-handler-design-pattern.rst

 When using a LAN-connected device, the service manager is used to discover and initiate a connection between the device and your Hub, using the protocols SSDP or mDNS/DNS-SD.
-Then the device-handler uses UPnP/SOAP Calls or REST Calls to communicate outgoing messages between the Hub and device.
+Then the Device Handler uses UPnP/SOAP Calls or REST Calls to communicate outgoing messages between the Hub and device.